 One day you’re feeling motivated after discovering a new way of doing something or putting a new tool in your back pocket.
 The next, you’re falling back into old habits.
 It can be easy to slip back into the normal way of doing things at work, especially if you’re not actively committed to your professional development.

 Don’t let progress falter.
 If Lisa in sales attends a webinar about negotiation then her line manager should book time afterwards to discuss what she learnt and how she plans to use this in her development.
 If your people can identify the situations where they can apply this knowledge, you’ll see quick, long-lasting personal and professional development.

-Make personal and professional development an ongoing process
+Make development an ongoing process

 How often do your employees receive training or development opportunities?
 If it’s infrequently they’re likely to become bored, complacent and disengage from their role.
 If it’s too frequently they could get overwhelmed.